 - Apache Commons Libraries & few other common open source libraries.

-If you are a experienced professional working on Web based development then as a JEE developer you also need to understand the following basic things in addition to the ones (7+9) listed above.
+If you are an experienced professional working on Web-based development then as a JEE developer you also need to understand the following basic things in addition to the ones (7+9) listed above.

-- Understanding of MVC Frameworks - Open source J2EE frameworks like - Struts, Webwork, Spring MVC, Tapestry.
+- Understanding of MVC Frameworks – Open source web frameworks like – Spring MVC, Struts, Vaadin, etc.

 - Unix environment – A working knowledge of Unix environment can be beneficial as most of the Java servers are hosted on Unix based environment in production.